Sutro Baths: One of San Francisco’s Most Unique Spots

 One of the most popular spots for sunset in San Francisco is not the Golden Gate Bridge, but the Sutro Baths.
-These unique ocean fed baths were once a popular area for the public to play while in San Francisco.
-Today they have been preserved so that you can explore them, but I doubt you would want to do any bathing in them.
+These unique ocean fed baths were once a popular area for the public to swim while in San Francisco.
+Today they have been preserved so that you can explore them, but I doubt you would want to do any swimming in them.
 Here is all the information so you can check it out yourself.

 - .5 mile hike

 - 100 feet of elevation